 - dash all-purpose flour to dust countertop and rolling pin

-- If using frozen puff pastry, thaw for 20 to 30 minutes before rolling it out.
+- Thaw frozen puff pastry for 20 to 30 minutes at room temperature before rolling it out.1 pound puff pastry

-- Cut the sheets into 16 or 32 sticks per sheet depending on which size you prefer.
+- Cut the sheets into 16-32 sticks per sheet, depending on which size you prefer.